 6 must do’s in Scotland

-I did not know much about Scotland before 2009.
-I knew just some basic facts, such as men wearing kilt without anything under it (no comments :)), beautiful nature, Scottish whisky, a couple of amazing islands, many castles, Loch Ness monster, golf and sheep everywhere around.
+Honestly, I did not know much about Scotland until 2009.
+I knew just some basic facts, such as local men wearing kilt without anything underneath; beautiful nature, Scottish whisky, a couple of amazing islands, many castles, Loch Ness monster, golf and sheep everywhere around.
 And definitely strong Scottish accent.
-Well, yeah, now when I look at it, my knowledge of Scotland was quite good.
-Maybe because of a friend of mine who was visiting this lovely country every summer for work and telling me stories when she came back.
+Well, yeah, now when I look at it, my knowledge of Scotland was (not so) good.
+Maybe because of a friend of mine who was visiting this lovely country every summer for work and then telling me stories when she came back.

-I remember we were supposed to go to the Shetlands islands (North of Scotland) together in summer 2008.
-But then the plans changed and I was not happy we did not go.
-But it looks like part of my destiny really was to visit the land of sheep anyway.
+I remember we were supposed to go to the Shetlands islands in the North of Scotland together with my friend in summer 2008.
+But then the plans changed and I was upset about not going there.
+But it turned out that part of my destiny was to visit the land of sheep anyway.
+Just later on…

 When I started working as a cabin crew, instead of Spain, where I wanted to go, they sent me to Prestwick Glasgow, Scotland.
 This was the second time already when instead of my favourite country Spain I went somewhere else and it was not my own decision.
 This time it was for a year, much longer than when I ended up in Italy instead of Spain.